-This course focuses on integrating project management knowledge, skills, and tools developed in previous courses.
+This course focuses on integrating project management knowledge, skills, and techniques developed in previous courses.
 It emphasizes critical analysis, synthesis, and evaluation of the theories and application of project management.
-It includes a major research paper and presentation related to a project.
+It includes a major research paper and presentations as well as opportunities for reflection.